-They are only a few artists or poets who the citizens identified as Allen Ginsberg, who died in 1997.
+They are only a few artists or poets who the citizens identified as Allen Ginsberg in East Village, who died in 1997.

-His almost entire adulthood was spent in several locations, and also, he was a ubiquitous presence in the neighborhood.
-He also lived with his lover Peter Orlofsky from 1958 to 1961 at 170 East 2nd Street.
+His entire adulthood was spent in several locations and was ubiquitous in the neighbourhood.
+He lived with his lover Peter Orlofsky from 1958 to 1961 at 170 East 2nd Street.

 He also helped Willian S. Burroughs write the “Naked Lunch” and the “Kaddish for Naomi Ginsberg.”
 He lived at 437-439 East 12th street from 1975 to 1996, which also overlooked the Christians Church Mary Help, frequently seen in this writing.

-The East Village in New York City is a fantastic village neighborhood to explore, and many historical events have taken place in the east village.
+The East Village in New York City is a fantastic neighbourhood to explore, and many historical events have taken place in the east village.

-So, if you are thinking of exploring some past events, East village is one of the best places to visit.
-Also, the above-written points are one of the best fun facts about the east village.
+So, if you are considering exploring past events, East Village is one of the best places to visit.
+Also, the above-written points are one of the best fun facts about east village.